 Dennis Felton joined the Tulsa men's basketball program in April of 2014.

 Felton brings 24 years of collegiate coaching experience, including 11 years as a head coach at Western Kentucky and Georgia.
-His teams won seven conference championships in those 11 years and reached the postseason six times.
+His teams won seven conference championships in those 10 full seasons, and reached the postseason six times.
 The 2002 Sun Belt Conference Coach of the Year coached in four NCAA Tournaments and two NIT appearances.

 He coached Georgia from 2003-09, leading the Bulldogs to the 2008 SEC Tournament Championship and a berth in the NCAA Tournament.
-As head coach of Western Kentucky from 1998-03, he led the Hilltoppers to three straight NCAA Tournament appearances from 2001-03.
-He compiled a 187-154 record in 10 seasons as a head coach.
+As head coach of Western Kentucky from 1998-03, he led the Hilltoppers to six straight conference championships and three straight NCAA Tournament appearances from 2001-03.
+He compiled a 187-154 record in 11 years as a head coach.

 Felton worked for the San Antonio Spurs from 2010-13 as the Director of Pro Player Personnel.
 Prior to that stint, he worked for the Phoenix Suns from 2009-10 as a college and pro scout.